-If you need to cancel your order, you must send us a cancellation email.
+If you need to cancel a larger order, you must send us a cancellation email.
 You will be charged pro-rata for the work already done by the time we receive your cancelation email.
-For the rest of the amount you will receive a refund by cheque.
-Please note that orders of £50+VAT or less are non-refundable at all.
+Translation can even be finished as quickly as 2 hours even if you ordered 1 week service, if the translators happen to have an availability at the time.

 Your translation will be delivered in electronic format by email either in MS Office format, or PDF if you require certified translation.
 Please note that turnaround time is quoted for delivery of electronic copy only.